akupedia/js_slides/README.md

-# JavaScript_slides for BVIP students 2022
+# JavaScript_slides for Bharati Vidhyapeeth Students 2022.

+Note that these images while learning should be in ascending order of interests!